mgalpert/xai-hermes-helper/README.md

-For some reason I kept getting kicked out of my XAI off in Hermes so here's a quick way to just get your info.
+For some reason I kept getting kicked out of my XAI oauth in Hermes so here's a quick way to just get your info.

 After approving in your browser, your browser will try to load the callback url Step 1: Copy the FULL URL from your browser's address bar of that failed page